ankaAR/bestiario5e/_creatures/kamadan.md

 ***Bite.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies, un objetivo.
 Impacto: 6 (ld6 +3) piercing damage.

-***Claw.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 ft., one target.Hit: 6 (ld6 +3) slashing damage.
+***Claw.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 ft., one target.Hit: 6 (ld6 +3) puntos de daño cortante.

-***Snakes.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 ft., one creature.
-Hit: 6 (ld6 +3) piercing damage, and the target must make a DC 12 Constitution saving throw, taking 21 (6d6) poison damage on a failed save, or half as much damage on a successful one.
+***Snakes.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 5 pies (1.5 mts), una criatura.
+Impacto: 6 (ld6 +3) piercing damage, and the target must make a DC 12 Constitution saving throw, taking 21 (6d6) poison damage on a failed save, or half as much damage on a successful one.

 ***Sleep Breath (Recharges after a Short or Long Rest).*** The kamadan exhales sleep gas in a 30-foot cone.
 Each creature in that area must succeed on a DC 12 Constitution saving throw or fall unconscious for 10 minutes.
 This effect ends for a creature if it takes damage or someone uses an action to wake it.